 Founded in 1949, GANT is an American sportswear brand synonymous with the button-down shirt and coveted coastal-living Ivy League look.
 Propelled by a desire to effectively cater to a broader consumer base, GANT now creates everything from sport coats to sweaters while maintaining a reputation for quality, character and, above all, perfect shirting.

 With a new executive team in place, global CEO Patrik Nilsson has taken on the ambitious task of guiding GANT in its quest to become the world’s leading lifestyle brand by 2020, with a focus on performance-enhancing product.
-An eye firmly set on a brighter future for fashion and design is something that GANT and the Academy proudly have in common.
+An eye firmly set on a brighter future for fashion and design is something that GANT and the Academy of Art proudly have in common.

 An Innovative Collaboration